 Located in the Austin Community, Clark Park totals 1.70 acres and features a field house with a large meeting room.
-Outside, a basketball court, an athletic field for football and soccer,a softball field,playground and swimming pool.
+Outside, the park offers a basketball court, an athletic field for football and soccer, a softball field, a playground and a swimming pool.
+The playground was renovated in Summer 2014 as part of Mayor Emanuel’s Chicago Plays!
+Program.
+Many of these amenities are available as rental spaces for athletic competitions, childrens' parties or other special events.

 In addition to programs, Clark Park hosts fun special events throughout the year for the whole family, such as gym showcases and holiday activities.